Carrie Kalmakoff, Executive Director, Owner, Piano

 Read More

-Ashna Khera, Administration
+Ashna Khera, Office Manager

 Ashna was born and raised in Calgary and grew up in a music-loving family.
 She graduated from the University of Calgary with a Bachelor’s degree in Sociology with a concentration in Criminology, and also acquired a Human Resources Management certificate.
 Ashna is a creative person and loves to read, bake, and travel in her free time.
 Ashna loves animals, especially her dog Oreo, and interacting with people.